Megan Bruce: Caterham Academy and 270R championships

+2023

+Bruce originally karted as a hobby with her father before she began her professional racing career with Caterham Academy in 2023 finishing tenth in the Academy Championship.

+2024

-Bruce originally karted as a hobby with her father before she began her professional racing career with Caterham Academy in 2023.
-After finishing 10th in the Academy Championship, Bruce returned to one-make Caterham competition in the middle of the following year, racing in the 270R championship from Knockhill onwards.
-Bruce then scored two top fives at Brands Hatch, before ending off the season with four podiums at Donington Park.
+Bruce returned to one-make Caterham competition in 2024, racing in the 270R championship from Knockhill onwards.
+Bruce then scored two top-fives at Brands Hatch, before ending off the season with four podiums at Donington Park.

 GB4 Championship

 2024

 Bruce made her single-seater debut in 2024, racing for Fox Motorsport in the GB4 Championship.
 In her debut round at Donington Park, Bruce scored her first top ten results by finishing ninth and seventh in races two and three.
 After finishing no higher than 11th at Silverstone, Bruce took her third top ten of the season at Donington Park, before taking what turned out to be her season-best result of sixth at Snetterton.
-Bruce then scored four top tens in the last three rounds of the season to end the year 11th in points.
+Bruce then scored four top-tens in the last three rounds of the season to end the year 11th in points.

 2025

 Remaining in GB4 for 2025, Bruce switched to KMR Sport for her sophomore season in the series, as part of the Motorsport UK Academy.
-Starting off the season with just one top 15 in the first two rounds, Bruce then finished fourth in race one and ninth in race three at Oulton Park, which turned out to be her season-best results.
+Starting off the season with just one top-15 finish in the first two rounds, Bruce then finished fourth in race one and ninth in race three at Oulton Park, which turned out to be her season-best results.
 In the following three rounds, Bruce took a best result of 11th at Brands Hatch, before leaving the series with one round left to make her F1 Academy debut.
 By missing the final round, Bruce finished 20th in points and was edged out to the Top Female Driver award by Ava Dobson.

+Formula 4

+In late 2025, Bruce raced in the newly relaunched F4 Saudi Arabian Championship, scoring a best result of seventh in the season-ending race at Jeddah to end the year 15th in points.

 F1 Academy

-Bruce participated in the first ever F1 Academy Rookie test at the Circuito de Navarra in September 2025.
+Bruce participated in the first-ever F1 Academy Rookie test at the Circuito de Navarra in September 2025.
 She finished in the top four overall during the two testing sessions.
 Two weeks later, Bruce joined Hitech TGR to step in for an injured Aiva Anagnostiadis for the Singapore round of the F1 Academy season.
 Bruce finished in twelfth in race one and thirteenth in race two.